 Is data collection simply not enough for you?
 Do you want your efforts at MCC to have a direct, immediate result?
 We are one of the very few volunteer organizations who can accommodate these wishes.
-As a member of the MCC team you are more them welcome to join us patrolling our MPA.
+As a member of the MCC team you may have the opportunity to join us patrolling within the MFMA.
 This is completely optional of course, but for those who have an adventurous side, it’s the ultimate conservation rush.

 When the diving is done for the day the activities continue.
 From beach cleanups to recycling the garbage that washed up on our shores we try to practice as much conservation out of the water as we do in the water.
 We are currently developing a new type of composting technique as well as designing a battery powered by saltwater.
 All volunteers and interns are strongly encouraged to bring their conservation ideas to the island.

-As we are a small privately owned conservation group, we tend to be much more relaxed compared to the larger worldwide charities.
+As we are a small grassroots conservation organization we tend to be much more relaxed compared to the larger worldwide charities.
 If you don’t feel like doing an activity or simply need a break from diving you are welcome to it.
 Explore the island and discover the hidden secrets of Koh Seh.
 From the different types of fruit trees to the war bunkers left over from Cambodia’s turbulent past, there is always something to do while at MCC.